horankev/sfislands/README.md

 ### Editing the contiguities

-There are also functions for manually changing the results of a contiguity construction.
-It may be the case that you want to add some additional contiguities or to remove others.
+There are also functions for manually changing the results of a neighbourhood construction.
+It may be the case that you want to add some additional links or to remove others.
 For example, you may be aware from local knowledge of connectivities which are not represented by mere contiguity of polygons.
 The presence of tunnels or bridges across a body of water would be an example of such a situation.
 The functions `st_manual_join_nb()` and `st_manual_cut_nb()` do this.

 #### sfisland::st_check_islands()